-Today, cacao has devolved into a byproduct of itself.
+Today, the future of chocolate is grim.
+Cacao has devolved into a byproduct of itself.
 Instead of being viewed as the sacred fruit that it is, with all its nutritional benefits, cacao is largely seen as a candy bar, a mid-day fix, loaded with sugar, milk, and other substandard ingredients.

 “Most people think of chocolate as a commodity and not a food,” says Jim Eber, co-author of Raising The Bar: The Future Of Fine Chocolate.
 “And the reason goes beyond process and back to a lack of connectivity between consumer and farmer and the work that goes into producing a great bean before a manufacturer can even produce great chocolate.”

 Yet, demand continues to soar, in part because more and more unconventional markets (think China and India) are joining the chocolate craze.
 Currently, the global chocolate confectionery market is worth an astounding $102.3 billion, according to Euromonitor International.
 In 2012, the head of the U.K. Food and Drink Federation estimated that in about seven years, we’ll need another million tons of cacao beans in order fulfill consumer desire.
 That’s the equivalent of another Ivory Coast, the world’s largest cacao producer.